 But first, let’s touch upon lawful carry.
 Why does lawful carry matter here?
 While a person could face felony Assault 2 charges for “brandishing” (intentionally threatening) with a firearm regardless whether they are carrying lawfully, that “brandishing” charge will make a bigger difference for a person otherwise law-abiding in every way.

-In the case of a firearm, some people are ineligible to possess a firearm, due to a past criminal conviction or other legal disability.
+In the case of a firearm, some people are prohibited to possess a firearm, due to a past criminal conviction or other legal disability stripping their civil rights.

 “Subdivision 1.
 Dangerous weapon.
 Whoever assaults another with a dangerous weapon may be sentenced to imprisonment for not more than seven years or to payment of a fine of not more than $14,000, or both.